 Disney’s Fun and Fancy Free is currently still available for purchase in DVD format, as well as on Google Play, Prime Video, iTunes, YouTube paid movies, and Vudu.

-The classic are currently included as part of Disney+.
+The classic is currently included as part of Disney+.

 What Parents Need to Know